Bridgend of Lintrathen, Angus

 ❌ Bus to Balintore is so infrequent that it’s not usable for this walk

-🚗 Verge parking nearby for a few cars only – don’t block access
+🚗 Limited verge parking near gatehouse or nearby to east – don’t block access

 📝 Key info